 Question: Overall, do you approve or disapprove of the way the Wisconsin legislature is handling its job?

-Table 24: Approval of Wisconsin Supreme Court’s job performance
+Table 37: Approval of the state Supreme Court’s job performance

 Among registered voters